AtlasOfLivingAustralia/bie-index/doc/nameology/col.md

 # Catalogue of Life

 The [Catalogue of Life](http://www.catalogueoflife.org/) (CoL) is a global taxonomic catalogue.
-The ALA uses CoL for viruses, bacteria and certain fungi that are not part of [AusFungi](ausfungi.md) but which need to be included.
+The ALA uses CoL for viruses, bacteria, protozoa, chromista and certain fungi that are not part of [AusFungi](ausfungi.md) but which need to be included.

 ## Data Source